cjphawes/hangman-project-three/README.md

 - [Random](https://docs.python.org/3/library/random.html) was used to randomize the selection of a word for the user to guess.
 - [String](https://docs.python.org/3/library/string.html) was used to make all letters guessed shown as capital letters.
+- [Sys](https://docs.python.org/3/library/sys.html) was used for the exiting function of the program.

 ##### 3rd party imports